 The Permittee's 2016 Report of Waste Discharge identified the below projects that present opportunities for integration into the Permittee's PLRP.
-The Permittee's Stormwater Resource Plan43 also identifies the below projects, as well as additional projects that may support the compliance pathways described in the PLRP.
+The Permittee's Stormwater Resource Plan42 also identifies the below projects, as well as additional projects that may support the compliance pathways described in the PLRP.

 Pure Water Monterey Diversion Projects - The Pure Water Monterey projects propose to divert urban stormwater from the City to the Monterey One Water regional wastewater and reclamation facility, for treatment and inclusion in the facility's reclaimed water flows.
-Upon completion, the Pure Water Monterey projects would divert stormwater from the Reclamation Canal, the Salinas Pump Station, and the City's
+Upon completion, the Pure Water Monterey projects would divert stormwater from the Reclamation Canal, the Salinas Pump Station, and the City's Industrial Wastewater facility south of the City.
+As a multi-benefit project that captures, treats, infiltrates, and reuses the Permittee's stormwater to support a local sustainable water supply, the Pure Water Monterey projects would achieve quantifiable multiple benefits and provide potential value for climate change adaptation.

-42 "Strategy to Optimize Resource Management of Storm Water (STORMS): Project 3a Develop Guidance for Alternative Compliance Approaches for Municipal Storm Water Permit Receiving Water Limitations and Project 3b Develop Watershed-Based Compliance and Management Guidelines and Tools, Phase I, Product 1 - Draft Final Report: Quantitative Methods that Support Reasonable Assurance Analysis for California's Alternative Compliance Framework," March 30, 2018, p.
+41 "Strategy to Optimize Resource Management of Storm Water (STORMS): Project 3a Develop Guidance for Alternative Compliance Approaches for Municipal Storm Water Permit Receiving Water Limitations and Project 3b Develop Watershed-Based Compliance and Management Guidelines and Tools, Phase I, Product 1 - Draft Final Report: Quantitative Methods that Support Reasonable Assurance Analysis for California's Alternative Compliance Framework," March 30, 2018, p.
 2.

-43 "Storm Water Resource Plan for the Greater Salinas Area," Prepared by Kennedy/Jenks Consultants for Monterey Regional Water Pollution Control Agency, February 14, 2017.
+42 "Storm Water Resource Plan for the Greater Salinas Area," Prepared by Kennedy/Jenks Consultants for Monterey Regional Water Pollution Control Agency, February 14, 2017.